gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 identifying the new DTLS connection.
 Race condition will be solved by means of DTLS protocol.

+# PMTU Discovery Considerations

+If PMTU Discovery is enabled in the SCTP Host,
+DTLS in SCTP will let SCTP dealing with PMTU Discovery whereas DTLS will not influence it.
+SCTP will use  2<sup>14</sup> as maximum PMTU when running PMTUD, whereas DTLS will be set for a PMTU equal to  2<sup>14</sup> and PMTUD in DTLS will be disabled.

 # Security Considerations

 ## General